Table of Contents Hide

 - The dentist or orthodontist’s location.
 Sometimes, a trip to a foreign country with a board-certified dentist who provides Invisalign service can decrease your costs dramatically.

-There are several ways that you can make your Invisalign affordable and save on the costs.
+There are several ways that you can make your Invisalign affordable and save on costs.

 - The first

-is the insurance provider that may cover part of the cost.
-You can call your insurance provider or get access to insurance services form your workplace.
+It is the insurance provider that may cover part of the cost.
+You can call your insurance provider or get access to insurance services from your workplace.

-If the orthodontics is not issued as health coverage plan, you can insist that your orthodontics is needed, for your overall health is at potential risk.
+If the orthodontics is not issued as a health coverage plan, you can insist that your orthodontics is needed, for your overall health is at potential risk.
 Find out more about Invisalign insurance coverage here.

 - The second